top of page

 • Initial Coin Offering (ICO) facilitation

-• Individual Users: For now, individual miners and casual traders are largely unaffected.
+• Individual Users: For now, individual miners and casual traders remain largely unaffected.

-So, Georgia's business-friendly approach and favorable tax structure make it an attractive destination for entrepreneurs.
-Setting up a Limited Liability Company (LLC) offers specific advantages, including protection of personal assets and flexible profit distribution.
-Let's dive into the process, tax implications, and key considerations for foreigners establishing an LLC in Georgia.
+Georgia's impressive 7th-place ranking in the World Bank's ease of doing business index makes it an attractive hub for entrepreneurs.
+Its business-friendly approach and favorable tax structure further enhance its appeal.
+Establishing a Limited Liability Company (LLC) in Georgia offers distinct advantages, including safeguarding personal assets and flexible profit distribution.
+Let's navigate the process, tax implications, and key considerations for foreigners venturing into the Georgian market with an LLC.
+Learn how to how to register company in Georgia.

-• Liability Protection for Owners: Unlike sole proprietorships, an LLC separates your business debts and obligations from your assets.
-This lowers your financial risk if the company faces difficulties.
+• Liability Protection for Owners: Unlike sole proprietorships, an LLC creates a legal separation between your business debts and your personal assets, minimizing your financial risk if the company encounters challenges.

-• Tax Advantages: Profits retained within the company face a 0% corporate income tax.
-Distributions are taxed later at a competitive rate.
+• Tax Advantages: Profits retained within the company are not subject to immediate corporate income tax.
+Distributions are taxed at a later stage, often at a competitive rate.

-• Special Note: LLCs generally don't qualify for the simplified "Small Business Status" tax regime.
+• Caveat: LLCs generally do not qualify for the simplified "Small Business Status" tax regime, which offers a reduced tax rate of 1% on turnover.

-Banking in Georgia: A guide for expatriates and locals
+Banking in Country Georgia: A Guide for Expatriates & Locals

-Georgia understands the needs of modern businesses.
-That's why, in many cases, you can open a business bank account online without ever setting foot in the country.
+Georgia caters to the needs of modern businesses by offering convenient banking solutions.
+In many cases, you can open a business bank account online online without the need to be physically present in the country.
+Learn how to open bank account in Georgia remotely.

 Bank of Georgia & Solo

-The Bank of Georgia is a ubiquitous presence, offering a plethora of banking products including a variety of card services under the Mastercard, Visa, and American Express brands.
-The "Solo" premium service caters to high-net-worth individuals, providing enhanced banking features, personalized service, and access to luxury benefits such as VIP lounge access at airports globally.
+The Bank of Georgia enjoys a widespread presence, offering a multitude of banking products, including diverse card services under the Mastercard, Visa, and American Express brands.
+Their "Solo" premium service caters to high-net-worth individuals, providing enhanced banking features, personalized attention, and access to luxury benefits like VIP lounge access at airports worldwide.

 TBC & TBC Concept